-Meetings of Shareholders (SPAs) and Quotaholders (SRLs)
+Meetings of Shareholders (SPAs) and Quoteholders (SRLs)

-At least one meeting of shareholders or quotaholders must be held each year in order to approve the company's annual financial statements, which must take place no later than 120 days from the closing of each financial year (or 180 days if so provided by the Articles in cases where the company is required to approve consolidated financial statements or where exceptional circumstances related to the structure and purpose of the company apply).
+At least one meeting of shareholders or quota holders must be held each year in order to approve the company's annual financial statements, which must take place no later than 120 days from the closing of each financial year (or 180 days if so provided by the Articles in cases where the company is required to approve consolidated financial statements or where exceptional circumstances related to the structure and purpose of the company apply).

-Meetings of shareholders/quotaholders should, in principle, be held in the place where the company has its registered office.
-The Articles usually provide that such meetings may be held elsewhere, which represents a more practical approach, especially for extraordinary meetings (resolutions on an increase or a reduction of capital; amendments to the Articles or the winding-up of the company etc.; for details see below), where the presence of a notary public is required.
+Meetings of shareholders/quota holders should, in principle, be held in the place where the company has its registered office.
+It is usual to provide, in the Articles, that such meetings may be held elsewhere, which represents a more practical approach, especially for extraordinary meetings (resolutions on an increase or a reduction of capital; amendments to the Articles or the winding-up of the company etc.; for details see below), where the presence of a notary public is required.